Visforest/windy/README.md

 English | [中文](README_ZH.md)

 # windy
-A Go library for queueing message/task and processing them asynchronously.
-Only Kafka is used as queue for now.
+A Go library for queueing message/task and processing them asynchronously. `kq` based on Kafka and `rq` based on Redis are supplied for now.

 Supports:
 1. call customized hook function before,after sending msg and on failing to send msg.